aniketkishore100/Savoureux/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `json-server --watch db.json -p 3001 -d 2000`
+Runs the json-server to provide information through forms to be stored in db.json, also includes images and information for the leaders,comments,promotions and dishes.
+**Note:** To run the json-server successfully navigate to the json-server first `cd ./json-server`and then use the command given above

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />